karrot-dev/yunity.org/user/pages/10.heartbeat/2017-11-12/item.md

 ## Kanthaus

-After the foodsharing festival meeting we talked about in the last issue, the group staying at Kanthaus slowly but steadily grew sammer again.
+After the foodsharing festival meeting we talked about in the last issue, the group staying at Kanthaus slowly but steadily grew smaller again.
 Right now we are only six people and it feels like the houses are pretty much empty.

 Last week we got the opportunity to save lots of old floorboards from a skip just a few hundred meters from our doorstep and we made good use of it!
 Over two days we moved wood into our yard and over two more days we removed quite some nails from the old boards.
 This task is not yet finished but out shed is pretty full with good, usable wood already!